How is MIPS Score Calculated?

 REWEIGHTING

-In the rare occurrence of inability to submit the data for even two performance categories (natural disasters), the affected clinicians will be assigned a score equal to the performance threshold (75 points) to prevent any negative payment adjustment.
+If clinicians are unable to submit the data for even two performance categories (natural disasters), the affected clinicians will be assigned a score equal to the performance threshold (75 points) to prevent any negative payment adjustment.

 COMPLEX PATIENT BONUS POINTS (Max 10 points)